xebialabs/e-commerce-microservice/xebialabs/README.md

     xl apply -f xebialabs.yaml
     ```

-2. Go to XL Release and look for the e-commerce2-release-pipeline and start a new release from it.
+2. Go to XL Release and look for the e-commerce-release-pipeline and start a new release from it.